 Care for an on-demand demo?Play now

 Before telling you all about how to sell your videos online, let’s talk about the faux-pas of video monetization:

 How not to sell videos online

-This may sound like an enticing offer when you think of the sheer size of YouTube, but it has only been profitable for a small percentage of their largest partners.
-If you have a seriously viral video (with millions of views), only then do you start seeing any significant income coming in.
+This may sound like an enticing offer when you think of the sheer size of YouTube, but it has only been profitable for a small percentage of its largest partners.
+If you have a serious viral video (with millions of views), only then do you start seeing any significant income coming in.